 I have a fun Diamond quilt block tutorial for you today!
+I love a diamond pattern/diamond shape as an alternative to HSTs.

 I’m actively working to reduce my scrap pile this year, which is how this diamond quilt block came to be.